digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/getting-started/transfer.rst

   :end-before: -- DO_TRANSFER_END

-The first line converts the holding contract id (of type :ref:`ContractId Holding.I <type-daml-finance-interface-holding-base-base-14854>`) to the :ref:`Transferable.I <type-daml-finance-interface-holding-transferable-transferable-24986>` interface using ``coerceInterfaceContractId``.
+The first line converts the holding contract id (of type :ref:`ContractId Holding.I <type-daml-finance-interface-holding-holding-holding-36312>`) to the :ref:`Transferable.I <type-daml-finance-interface-holding-transferable-transferable-24986>` interface using ``coerceInterfaceContractId``.

-Then, the ``Transfer`` choice, defined as part of the :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>` interface, is invoked.
+Then, the ``Transfer`` choice, defined as part of the :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>` interface, is exercised.

-Finally, the new holding is converted back to a :ref:`Holding.I <type-daml-finance-interface-holding-base-base-14854>` before it is returned.
+Finally, the new holding is converted back to a :ref:`Holding.I <type-daml-finance-interface-holding-holding-holding-36312>` before it is returned.
 This is done using ``toInterfaceContractId``.

 In order to fully understand these instructions, we need to keep in mind the interface hierarchy used by our holding implementation.

 .. image:: ../../images/interface_hierarchy.png
-  :alt: A diagram of t he interface hierarchy.
-From left to right, Disclosure, Holding,
+  :alt: A diagram of the interface hierarchy.
+From left to right, Disclosure, Lockable, Holding,
-        Transferable, and Fungible are each linked by arrows pointing left.
-Below is an arrow, also pointing left, labelled Implements.
+        and Transferable are each linked by arrows pointing left.
+Additionally, Fungible is located above from Transferable, and has an arrow pointing to Holding.
+All arrows are labeled "requires".

-We use ``coerceInterfaceContractId`` to convert the :ref:`Holding.I <type-daml-finance-interface-holding-base-base-14854>` to a
+We use ``coerceInterfaceContractId`` to convert the :ref:`Holding.I <type-daml-finance-interface-holding-holding-holding-36312>` to a :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`.
-:ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`.
-The success of this
-operation is not guaranteed and will result in a run-time error if the holding implementation at hand does not implement
+The success of this operation is not guaranteed and will result in a run-time error if the holding implementation at hand does not implement :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`.
-:ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`.

-We use ``toInterfaceContractId`` to convert back to a :ref:`Holding <type-daml-finance-interface-holding-base-base-14854>`.
+We use ``toInterfaceContractId`` to convert back to a :ref:`Holding <type-daml-finance-interface-holding-holding-holding-36312>`.
 This is because all
 :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`\ s
-implement the
+implement the :ref:`Holding.I <type-daml-finance-interface-holding-holding-holding-36312>`
-:ref:`Holding.I <type-daml-finance-interface-holding-base-base-14854>` interface,
-so the validity of this operation is guaranteed at compile-time.
+interface, so the validity of this operation is guaranteed at compile-time.

 Why is Alice an observer on Bob’s account?
 ==========================================